Starkiller13/big_data_homeworks/README.md

 # Bid Data Homeworks (unipd 2020/2021)

-Made by Andrea Costalonga, Elena BEttella, Amanpreet Singh
+Made by Andrea Costalonga, Elena Bettella, Amanpreet Singh

 # Prerequisites
 You need to have java and spark installed on your machine.